aws-samples/sample-thailand-secure-lz/cloudformation/readme.md

         - Deployment Region: Thailand ap-southeast-7
         - CloudFormation script: "lz-central-network.json"
         - StackName: "lz-central-network"
     - Note: Review the required "Network Access Control List" and "Firewall Policy" for Stateful to identify the rules to be set.
 Configuration of the Firewall Policies should be implemented using a separate CloudFormation script from the "lz-central-network.json".
+The security ploycy of the enpoint need to modify for restrited access form VPC.

 15. Delegate Firewall Manager security administration for centralized network management using policies and IPAM Manager.
     - Deployment Account: management account